EarthScope/ringserver/doc/ringserver.md

 <p >Access to the <b>status</b> and <b>connections</b> information is limited to clients that have trusted permission.</p>

 <p >The <b>streams</b>, <b>streamids</b> and <b>connections</b> endpoints accept a <i>match</i> parameter that is a regular expression pattern used to limit the returned information.
 For the <b>streams</b> and <b>streamids</b> endpoints the matching is applied to stream IDs.
 For the <b>connections</b> endpoint the matching is applied to hostname, client IP address and client ID.
 For example: http://localhost/streams?match=IU_ANMO.</p>

-<p >The <b>streamids</b> endpoint accepts a <i>level</i> parameter that limits the returned information to a unique list of stream identifiers at the specified level.
-Valid values are 1 through 6.
-Identifier components should be delimited with underscore characters.
-To illustrate, if a ringserver contains streams in the pattern of "NET_STA_LOC_CHAN/MSEED" a request for level 2 returns a unique list of "NET_STA" values.
-For example: http://localhost/streamids?level=2.</p>

 <p >After a WebSocket connection has been initiated with either the <b>seedlink</b> or <b>datalink</b> end points, the requested protocol is supported exactly as it would be normally with the addition of WebSocket framing.
 Each server command should be contained in a single WebSocket frame, independent of other commands.</p>